At a Glance

 ✨Tip Number 3

-If you have experience in data warehouse design or data mining, be ready to discuss specific projects where you applied these skills.
-Highlighting your analytical mindset and problem-solving abilities will resonate well with the hiring team.
+If you have experience in data warehouse design or data mining, be ready to share specific projects where you applied these skills.
+Highlighting your hands-on experience will set you apart from other candidates.

 ✨Tip Number 4

-Since knowledge of the insurance domain is recommended, try to gather insights about industry-specific challenges and how BI can address them.
-This will help you stand out as a candidate who understands the business context of the role.
+Since knowledge of the insurance domain is recommended, do some research on industry-specific challenges and how BI can address them.
+This will help you connect your skills to the company's needs during discussions.

 We think you need these skills to ace Business Intelligence Lead